emnify/product-docs/docs/glossary.md

 ## Service profile
 A profile that defines the services and functionality of a device managed through the emnify platform.

-## SIM batch
+## eSIM batch
-A collection of SIM cards that can be registered with a single [BIC](#bic---batch-identification-code) code.
+A collection of eSIM cards that can be registered with a single [BIC](#bic---batch-identification-code) code.

 ## SMS firewall
 A firewall that controls the SMS flow.

-## SIM hosting fee
+## eSIM hosting fee
-Monthly fee for an active SIM.
+Monthly fee for an active eSIM.

-## SIM profile
+## eSIM profile
-The [mobile network operator (MNO)](https://www.emnify.com/iot-glossary/mno) ID information stored in the SIM’s memory.
+The [mobile network operator (MNO)](https://www.emnify.com/iot-glossary/mno) ID information stored in the eSIM’s memory.

-## SIM repository
+## eSIM repository
-All SIMs assigned to your organization.
+All eSIMs assigned to your organization.

 ## SMPP - Short Message Peer–to–Peer
 A protocol used by the telecommunications industry for exchanging SMS messages between short message service centers (SMSC) and/or external short messaging entities (ESME).

 ## SMS console
-An interface to send [A2P SMS](#a2p-sms---application–to–peer-sms) from the platform to the SIM card.
+An interface to send [A2P SMS](#a2p-sms---application–to–peer-sms) from the platform to the eSIM card.

 ## SMS MO
 SMS originating from the device.